Skip to main content

 YAML

-Commonly, YAML schemas are actually specified in the same way as JSON schemas. mkstd does this too.
+There is no official YAML schema format, so YAML data is typically validated against JSON schemas. mkstd takes this approach too.
 Hence, tools that can validate YAML data against a JSON schema can be used, without an mkstd installation.

-For example, this tool can be used to validate YAML data against a JSON schema, without mkstd.
+For example, the pajv tool can be used to validate YAML data against a JSON schema, without mkstd.

 HDF5